Chart Color Schemes

 Infrastructure

-Merredin has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally
+Merredin has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, large-scale projects, and planning initiatives.
-AreaSearch has pinpointed zero projects expected to impact this area.
-Notable projects are Western Australia Agricultural Supply Chain Improvements, South West Interconnected System Transformation, WA Police Satellite Technology Upgrade, and Goldfields Pipeline Renewal (Stage 1), with the following list highlighting those most pertinent.
+No infrastructure projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include Western Australia Agricultural Supply Chain Improvements, South West Interconnected System Transformation, WA Police Satellite Technology Upgrade, and Goldfields Pipeline Renewal (Stage 1).

 Professional plan users can use the search below to filter and access additional projects.